Automatic Uncertainty-Aware Synthetic Data Bootstrapping for Historical Map Segmentation: Experimental Results

-As shown in Figure~\ref{fig:training_val_metrics}, the SCGCN models trained on the purely style-transferred dataset and stochastically degraded synthetic datasets exhibit similar trends across all evaluation metrics.
+As shown in Figure~\ref{fig:training_val_metrics}, the SCGCN models trained on the purely historically-styled dataset and stochastically degraded synthetic dataset exhibit similar trends across all evaluation metrics.
 Correspondingly, the validation and main loss curves also suggest a more stable and effective learning process for these models when compared to the models trained on automatically degraded synthetic datasets.
 Notably, the DL\textsubscript{CycleGAN} dataset exhibits the weakest performance across nearly all metrics during training.
 Since only marginal performance improvements were observed beyond epoch 100, this epoch was selected for the semantic segmentation evaluation.
-Interestingly, evaluation of the model performance on the test dataset indicates that the DL\textsubscript{CycleGAN} dataset achieves the highest scores across all evaluation metrics, as presented in Table~\ref{tab:vertical-datasets} and Table \ref{tab:overall}.
-With respect to accuracy and the Kappa coefficient, the model trained on the DL\textsubscript{CycleGAN} dataset performs approximately 4\% better than the style-transferred dataset, 6–7\% better than the stochastically degraded dataset, and 2\% better than the DL\textsubscript{UNSB} dataset.
+Interestingly, evaluation of the model performance on the test dataset indicates that the DL\textsubscript{CycleGAN} dataset achieves the highest scores across all evaluation metrics, as presented in Table~\ref{tab:vertical-datasets}.
+With respect to accuracy and the Kappa coefficient, the model trained on the DL\textsubscript{CycleGAN} dataset performs approximately 4\% better than the historically-styled dataset, 6–7\% better than the stochastically degraded dataset, and 2\% better than the DL\textsubscript{UNSB} dataset.
 However, it is worth noting that although the DL\textsubscript{CycleGAN} dataset slightly outperforms the DL\textsubscript{UNSB} dataset, both automatically degraded datasets are competitive, with the GAN-based dataset showing a consistent but modest advantage.
-Based on this observation, we hypothesize that prolonged training on bootstrapped datasets can diminish the model’s generalization capability to original historical maps.
-This limitation is likely attributable to overfitting on the synthetic training distribution, especially when the bootstrapped datasets exhibit insufficient realism and variation in simulated data-dependent uncertainty.
+Based on this observation, we hypothesize that prolonged training on bootstrapped datasets can diminish the model’s generalization capability to unseen \textit{real historical maps}.
+This limitation is likely attributable to overfitting on the synthetic training distribution, especially when the bootstrapped datasets exhibit insufficient realism and variation in simulated aleatoric uncertainty.
 An analysis of the normalized confusion matrices in Figure~\ref{fig:test} indicates that, across all datasets, the highest rate of misclassification occurs in the buildings land-cover class, which is most frequently confused with the sealed surface class.
 The only exception is the model trained on the DL\textsubscript{UNSB} dataset, where the highest misclassification rate is observed in the water class, predominantly confused with recreational surfaces.
-Notably, the model with the highest metric scores overall trained on the DL\textsubscript{CycleGAN} dataset misclassifies buildings as infrastructure (approximately 9\%), it more frequently confuses them with infrastructure (17\%).
+Notably, the model with the highest metric scores overall trained on the DL\textsubscript{CycleGAN} dataset misclassifies buildings as infrastructure (approximately~9\%) and with sealed surfaces~(17\%).
 This observation is further supported by the fact that the same model appears to visually perform best in accurately identifying infrastructure elements, such as streets, as can be identified in Figure~\ref{fig:qualitative}.